 Taxpayers would be required to retain any written plan for their records.

-In NAHB’s comments to the late-2018 proposed regulations, we raised concerns regarding delays that might extend a project’s completion beyond 31 months, particularly delays due to governmental approvals.
-In response, the April 2019 proposed regulations clarify that the safe harbor is NOT violated if the delay is attributable to waiting for government action on an application that was completed during the 31-month safe harbor period.
+NAHB requested the agencies provide additional flexibility for delays that arise during construction that might extend a project’s completion beyond 31 months — particularly delays due to governmental approvals.
+In response, the April 2019 proposed regulations further offered that the safe harbor is NOT violated if the delay is attributable to waiting for government action on an application that was completed during the 31-month safe harbor period.

 Additionally, the April 2019 proposed regulations add an additional qualifying purpose to the safe harbor, namely working capital earmarked for the development of a trade or business.
 This is an addition to working capital intended for the acquisition, construction, and/or substantial improvement of property.

 The final regulations have adopted all of the above noted provisions but with some clarifications and limitations.
 Specifically, the final regulation has clarified that the working capital safe harbor should be tolled — that is, the 31-month clock put on pause — “if a governmental permitting delay has caused the delay of a project covered by the 31-month working capital safe harbor, and no other action could be taken to improve the tangible property or complete the project during the permitting process.”
 Where this is the case, “then the 31-month working capital safe harbor will be tolled for a duration equal to the permitting delay.”